American Express Gold Card vs. American Express Green card

 The Amex Green card is historically one of the more recognizable options and popular on-boarding cards for beginners.
 There’s some nostalgia involved, but there are also no frills.
 Earning 2X points on travel is contingent upon booking through amextravel.com.
 (You only get 1:1 on all other purchases.)
 So, earning points isn’t going to come as quickly as it would with other cards.
 You also need to earn a minimum of 5,000 points before you can start redeeming them.

 There are a few travel benefits available, such as baggage insurance, accident insurance, car rental loss and damage policy, a roadside assistance hotline and a global assist hotline.
-The $95 annual fee is much less than the fee for the Amex Gold card, but it’s tough to feel like it’s completely worth it in comparison to other cards – like the Chase Sapphire Preferred, which offers a 50,000-point bonus and the same rewards rate for the same annual fee.
+The $95 annual fee is much less than the fee for the Amex Gold card, but it’s tough to feel like it’s completely worth it in comparison to other cards – like the Chase Sapphire Preferred, which offers a 50,000-point bonus when you spend $4,000 in the first three months and the same rewards rate for the same annual fee.

 Whether you want to spend big with the Amex Gold card or go more traditional with the Amex Green card, both will provide you with some good rewards redemption options.
 Keep an eye on some of their subtle differences, and choose your card by identifying which spending areas best suit your lifestyle.